• The Possessive

 Use the given words in brackets to form the correct possessive form!

 Tom talks to his mother about his plans tonight.
-Mom, this evening, my friends and I would like to watch the soccer game at the Spencers' house (the Spencers, house).
-We want to try out Phil's new TV (Phil, new TV).
-Who is Phil?
-A friend of Alex' (a friend, Alex).
+Mom, this evening, my friends and I would like to watch the soccer game at (the Spencers, house).
+We want to try out (Phil, new TV).
+Who is Phil? (a friend, Alex).
 Alright.
 Whose father will take you home again?
-John's (John).
-So, Darling, would you like to bring a bag of chps (a bag, chips) and two bottles of coke (two bottles, coke) then?
+(John).
+So, Darling, would you like to bring (a bag, chips) and (two bottles, coke) then?
 Yeah, why not.
-I hope this time it will go much better than last week's game (last week, game).
+I hope this time it will go much better than (last week, game).
 Who is even playing tonight?

 2